-When your parents spend money on you -- whether it's giving you cash or buying you a car -- it isn't taxable income.
+When your parents spend money on you – whether it's giving you cash or buying you a car – it isn't taxable income.
 You never pay tax on a gift.
 If you're working for your parents in some capacity, that's different: you pay tax on whatever they pay you, just as if you were working for a stranger.

-Paying a power bill or tuition that you can't afford or donating to your favorite charity -- all of these count as gifts, so there's no tax.
-There's also no tax if your parents give you something below market value -- allowing you to pay half the going rate to rent an apartment, for instance.
+Paying a power bill or tuition that you can't afford or donating to your favorite charity – all of these count as gifts, so there's no tax.
+Furthermore, gifting you something with considerable value, like a car, follows the same tax laws as cash gifts.
+Similarly, you won't pay tax if your parents give you something below market value – allowing you to pay half the going rate to rent an apartment, for instance.

 When you work for your parents, taxable income can include more than just salary or wages from a 9-to-5 job.
 If they pay you to babysit your younger brother or a sick grandparent, for instance, that counts as income.
 Money you get for them in the form of employee awards, profit-sharing or end-of-year bonuses is also taxable.
 You don't have to pay tax on cash that unrelated workers wouldn't pay income tax on, such as mileage reimbursement.

 IRS Rules for Dependents